-- During the proofing, whack the oven on as high it’ll go and place a pizza stone (if you have one) and an empty loaf tin into the middle of the oven.
+- While the dough is proving for a second time, whack the oven on as high it’ll go with a pizza stone (if you have one) and an empty loaf tin placed on the middle shelf.

 - When the dough is ready to be baked, add your toppings and make a few cuts on the top with a bread knife.

 - Working quickly, place your dough onto the pizza stone and pour some boiling water into the empty loaf tin.
-Close the oven and let the bread cook for 10 minutes before turning the oven temperature down to 180 °C and cooking for another 35 minutes.
+Close the oven and let the bread bake for 10 minutes before turning the oven temperature down to 180 °C and bake for another 35 minutes.

 - Transfer the loaf to a wire rack to cool.

-- I sometimes do the initial rise overnight in the fridge.
-Instead of covering the bowl with a towel, use cling film.
+- If I’m feeling fancy, I do the initial rise overnight in the fridge.

 - It’s on my list of things to try, but you can replace the whole rising-and-proofing part with something a little more involved.